tango-controls/cppTango/INSTALL.md

                  poll_list[old_poll_nb].socket = *tmp_sock;
 ```

-This is due to incompatibility between libzmq3-dev:4.0.5 (debian jessie) and libzmq3-dev:4.1.7 (ubuntu 16.04), i.e. it is not possible to compile cppTango using libzmq provided in Ubuntu.
+This is due to incompatibility of zmq.hpp file provided in libzmq3-dev:4.1.7 (ubuntu 16.04), i.e. it is not possible to compile cppTango using zmq.hpp file provided by libzmq3-dev:4.1.7 (ubuntu 16.04).

 The following workaround can be applied:

-Download and compile [zmq-4.0.5](https://github.com/zeromq/zeromq4-x/releases/tag/v4.0.5).
-Install it in some folder, e.g. cppTango/lib/zeromq-4.0.5.
+Download and install [cppzmq](https://github.com/zeromq/cppzmq) (version 4.2.2 for instance).
+Install it in some folder.

-Download and copy into zmq-4.0.5 installation folder, e.g. cppTango/lib/zmq-4.0.5/include, all *.hpp files from [cppzmq](https://github.com/zeromq/cppzmq)
+Build cppTango using installed cppzmq, using the following cmake command during the build process:

-Build cppTango using installed zmq-4.0.5: `cmake .. -DZMQ_BASE=../lib/zmq-4.0.5`
+`cmake .. -DCPPZMQ_BASE=<cppzmq_install_folder>`

-This problem is addressed in issue #273
+This problem is addressed in issue #273 and Pull Request #421.

 # How to setup tests